Skip to main content

 Five regimes are now live for any Illinois-headquartered organization of meaningful size.
 Select one to read it.

-Illinois HB 3773 took effect on 1 January 2026.
+Illinois HB 3773 took effect on January 1, 2026.
 Its employment provisions impose strict liability — intent is not a defense — and its bar on using ZIP codes as a proxy for protected classes closes a familiar workaround.
-The Department of Human Rights is finalizing the implementing rules now.
+The Department of Human Rights published proposed implementing rules on May 15, 2026 and withdrew them on June 2, 2026; the rulemaking is postponed, and the statute continues to apply.

 Open the Illinois AI Legislative Ecosystem